willbuck/AngularProjectPostmortem/slides/dependencies-1.md

     ...
 }
 ```
+# DEM TILDES

 note:
     - this is a bower dependency list, node has a similar structure for server side dependencies
     - version equivalent essentially allows for auto updates (look at bower info angular-sanitize)
     - this would lead to occasional dependency issues with other packages.
-    - delete all dependencies for both npm and bower, clean the cache, and then reinstall. to ensure everyone is running the same stuff